 When the previous owners built our house, they chose to add a pebble border to the tile in the master shower.
 When we moved into the house, I found a few sheets of extra pebble border in the garage.
-Of course my mind started thinking about ways to put those extra little rocks to use.
-I decided to make a name activity for preschool kids.
+Of course, my mind started thinking about ways to put those extra little rocks to use.
+I decided to use them to make a fun and easy name activity for preschoolers.

 I used the rocks from sheets of pebble tile because they were a free supply for me…but you can use any kind of small rock.
 You can get nice rocks in craft stores or big box stores.
 Just look for vase fillers and you will find some.
 You can even go outside and collect some small rocks for free.
 I also used a permanent marker to create my letter rocks.